atsushieno/aap-core/docs/EXTENSIONS.md

 ```
-	class ExtensionRegistry {
+	class AAPXSRegistry {
 		virtual AAPXSServiceInstance* create(const char * uri, AndroidAudioPluginHost* host, AndroidAudioPluginExtension *extensionInstance) = 0;
 	};
 ```

 Extension service implementation needs to be compiled in the host.
 For plugins, only the extension header is required (the API has to be "implemented" by the plugin developer anyways).

-A host application has to prepare its own `ExtensionRegistry` instance, and manage whatever extensions it wants to support. `StandardExtensionRegistry` should come up with all those standard extensions enabled.
+A host application has to prepare its own `AAPXSRegistry` instance, and manage whatever extensions it wants to support. `StandardAAPXSRegistry` should come up with all those standard extensions enabled.

 ## public extension API in C

-We abbreviate AAP Extension Service as AAPXS.
-It is going to be too long if we didn't.
-Also, the abbreviated name would give "it's not for everyone" feeling (only extension developers and AAP framework developers use it).

 They must represent everything in the public API (including ones in aap-core.h).
 Instead, they don't have to expose everything.